 As a Brit, I am jealous of America’s long tradition of beautiful and significant formal documents.
 In the 800 years since we in the UK produced the Magna Carta, America has given the world the Mayflower Compact (“just and equal laws, ordinances, acts, constitutions, and offices”) the Declaration of Independence (“We hold these truths to be self-evident, that all men are created equal”), the Constitution (“We the People … to form a more perfect Union”), the Bill of Rights (“Congress shall make no law … abridging the freedom of speech”), the Gettysburg Address (“a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal”), and no doubt others that I have forgotten.

 I don’t claim any profound understanding of these documents.
 I’m not a constitutional scholar.
 Most of what I know, I got from Bill Bryson books and Wikipedia.
-But what I do know is that I find them profoundly moving and inspiring.
+But what I do know is that I find them deeply moving and inspiring.
 I love the idealism of asking “what if we could make a brand new country, and do it right?”
 Even when the documents make appalling errors — such as the omission of women from the Mayflower Compact — they seem to be pointing to, and working their way towards, a better future and a more perfect understanding.
 (To be honest, even as I re-read the Gettysburg Address in preparation for writing this now, I felt tears welling up at the last sentence.)

 I envy the United States its proper constitution — written down on paper where people can read it, rather than spread around thousands of separate court decisions like the UK’s constitution, if you want to call it that.
 I love that the USA is a designed democracy.
 I love all the checks and balances that exist to prevent people doing the kind of thing Theresa May is doing in the UK.
 (Which is why it pains me to see Trump riding roughshod over separation of powers, and why it is so satisfying to see judges refusing to back down when threatened.)